Sottti/AndroidAppTemplate/README.md

 * **Edge-to-edge ready:** Compose screens are rendered behind the system bars, with window insets managed centrally so features automatically inherit full-height layouts.

+### 🔭 Incoming Features

+* **Multipane large-screen layouts:** Adaptive list-detail experiences that keep the item catalog and the selected detail visible side by side on tablets, foldables, and landscape desktops.
+* **Performance guardrails:** Baseline Profiles and Macrobenchmark coverage to lock in fast startup times and scroll performance as features scale.

 ## 🏛️ Architecture (MVVM + Clean)

 This template uses a state-driven MVVM (Model-View-ViewModel) architecture combined with principles